-On the other hand, very often, the initial values of the state vector, the velocities and also the accelerations of the nonholonomic robotic system are determined by the simulation scenario.
-Usually, the system composed of the robot together with the controller is defined throughout the ordinary differential equations (ODEs), that should be solved to obtain the solution of the planning problem.
-If one has the kinematics model of the nonholonomic robot that is defined as the first-order ODEs, then as initial values we can set only the state variables (e.g. that define the position/orientation of the robot), and it is impossible to set the initial velocities and accelerations.
-If the model is expanded by the dynamics, so the system is expressed as second order ODEs, then the velocities at the beginning could be defined by the initial conditions.
+Usually, the system composed of the robot together with the controller is defined throughout the ordinary differential equations (ODEs), which should be solved to obtain the solution of the planning problem.
+If one has the kinematics model of the nonholonomic robot that is defined as the first-order ODEs, then as initial values we can set only the state variables (e.g., that define the position/orientation of the robot), and it is impossible to set the initial velocities and accelerations.
+If the model is expanded by the dynamics, so the system is expressed as second-order ODEs, then the velocities at the beginning could be defined by the initial conditions.
 Nevertheless, it is still impossible to set the initial accelerations.
-If we assume that the controls in the kinematics model are velocity-like, and in the dynamics have the sense of acceleration then our idea to define in advance the end-points of the control function will allow us to set the initial values of velocity or acceleration to meet the physical requirements.
+If we assume that the controls in the kinematics model are velocity-like, and in the dynamics have the sense of acceleration then our idea to define in advance the end points of the control function will allow us to set the initial values of velocity or acceleration to meet the physical requirements.